ecs-aice/aice2003-asic_lab/exercise_1/README.md

 # Exercise 1 - Let's Implement a Counter

+To start with, run `cd exercise_1` to end up in the correct directory.

 ## 1.1 - Run LibreLane

 We start the first exercise by implementing a simple counter.
 Make sure you have a shell with LibreLane enabled, and run the following command in this folder: